 I love to research.
 Questions pop into my mind and the answers are within clicks.
 After watching Korean tv shows I had to know what the common words I was hearing were.
-After watching an inspirational true story movie I had to know what happened to everyone involved after the movie ended.
+After watching an inspirational true story movie I want to know more about them in real life.

-Yet, I was tired of spending hours researching and not seeing a product at the end to show for it, besides new knowledge.
-I think being addicted to research keeps me from experiencing things myself.
-I decided I needed to rethink the way I spent my time.
-I won’t always have this time at my disposal so I should make the most of it.
+I think spending too much time on the internet in the past researching kept me from experiencing things myself.
+I needed to rethink the way I spent my time.
+I won’t always have this time at my disposal so I should make the most of it (which is definitely true now that I have two little boys).
+I wish I had used the free time better.

-- What activity (ies) am I addicted to or obsessed with?
+- How do you spend your time?
 Is there a recreational activity you spend hours during your free time? (tv, reading, gaming, working out etc).
-I use the internet, a lot.
+For me it was the internet.

 - Why do I do this activity?
 What is the root cause of the action?
 (Perfection, Gratification, Building Self-esteem, Escape, Entertainment, Curiosity).
 I search the internet for information and get lost in it.